CCM19/ccm19doks/docs/verwaltung/theme-verwaltung.md

 ## Theme management

 Here you see the mask for the administration of the themes.
-By default there are none predefined because for each domain there are already plenty of templates.
+By default there are none predefined because there are already plenty of templates for each domain.

 ![screenshot-1641832792629](../assets/screenshot-1641832792629.jpg)

 ### Create theme

-Clicking on the button leads to the following mask.
+Clicking the button leads to the following mask.

 ![screenshot-1641834371507 (1)](../assets/screenshot-1641834371507%20(1).jpg)